Revenge: The Rematches: McClellan vs. Jackson II

 The penultimate bout on the card, saw WBC middleweight champion Gerald McClellan face former champion Julian Jackson.

 Background

 The pair had faced off almost exactly a year earlier, with McClellan stopping the favoured Jackson in the fifth round.
-Since then McClellan had made two defences, both ending in 1st-round knockouts.
+Since then McClellan had made two defenses, both ending in 1st-round knockouts.
 Since his last bout he had parted from his long-term trainer Emanuel Steward and had replaced him with Willie Brown.

 After initially weighing in 1/4 lb over the 160 lb middleweight limit, before returning an hour later at the limit, McClellan stated that this would be his last fight at middleweight.

 Speaking before the bout McClellan staked his claim to the pound from pound number one status by saying "I look at myself as the best fighter in the world.
 This is going to be the fight where I make my name.
 This will be the best performance I have ever given."